 I wrote this piece on the exhibit for NASA.gov.

-We also had people online send in their own #JWSTart.
-You can check those out on Storify and Flickr and on the JWST website.
+We are also having people online share their own #JWSTart.
+You can check those out on Wakelet and Flickr and on the JWST website.

 An exhibit of a subset of the art happened this summer at Art.Science.Gallery in Austin, TX.
 The exhibit got a really nice review in the Austin Chronicle.
 I was able to be there to speak at the exhibit opening.